 There will be two 90-minute workshop slots from 14.30 – 16.00 and 17.00 – 18.30, respectively.
 Symposium participants may take part in two different workshops.

-- WS 1: Different Cognitive Conditions: Collective Performance Development by the (Music) Theatre Collective i can be your translator, Dortmund facilitated by: Christoph Rodatz & Linda Fishan, i can be your translator (icbyt) Target group: dramaturgy, direction
+- WS 1: Different Cognitive Conditions: Collective Performance Development by the (Music) Theatre Collective I can be your translator, Dortmund facilitated by: Linda Fisahn & Christoph Rodatz, I can be your translator (icbyt) Target group: dramaturgy, direction

 - WS 2: Materials, Forms, Dimensions: Introducing Performance and Production for Blind and Visually Impaired People facilitated by: Matthias Huber, Leipzig and Rose Jokic, Cologne, audio description advisors, Cologne Target group: dramaturgy, direction, stage technology, cultural education

 - WS 3: Isolated Solutions Becoming Standard: Individual Technical Accessibility for Theatre Audiences with Visual and Hearing Impairments facilitated by: David Maß, Panthea, Berlin Target group: stage technology, scenic design, dramaturgy, marketing, cultural education